-The Florham Counseling Center is located at the Wellness Center at the Danforth Road entrance to the campus.
+The Florham Counseling Center is located at the Danforth Road entrance to the campus.
 The Counseling and Psychological Services offers a variety of mental health services that integrate physical, emotional, academic, spiritual, social, and cultural well-being.
-Services are available 9-5 Monday to Friday.
+Services are available 9-5 Monday to Friday